<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 home_staging.jpg

-Until I actually started accompanying real estate agents on appointments with photographers, sellers, and buyers, the marketing aspect of a property remained a pretty abstract concept for me.
+Until I started accompanying real estate agents on appointments with photographers, sellers, and buyers, the marketing aspect of a property remained a pretty abstract concept for me.
 Sure, I could tell you statistically how buyers respond to good real estate photography.
-I could tell you that it is critical to stage rooms because buyers struggle to conceptualize functionality of empty space, but none of that data was truly real until I experienced actually working with buyers.
+I could tell you that it is critical to stage rooms because buyers struggle to conceptualize the functionality of empty space, but none of that data was truly real until I experienced actually working with buyers.

 And Oh.
 My.
 Gosh...positioning a house to sell quickly and for top dollar involves intense, strategic marketing at a level I could never have imagined.